massoncheg/forgejo-docs/docs/admin/database-preparation.md

 ### MySQL/MariaDB

 While the MySQL/MariaDB driver used by Forgejo also supports two-way TLS, Forgejo currently supports only one-way TLS.
-See the "Add TLS File Path Options for MySQL/MariaDB Database Connection](https://github.com/go-gitea/gitea/issues/10828)" issue for details.
+See the "[Add TLS File Path Options for MySQL/MariaDB Database Connection](https://github.com/go-gitea/gitea/issues/10828)" issue for details.

 In one-way TLS, the database client verifies the certificate sent from server during the connection handshake, and the server assumes that the connected client is legitimate, since client certificate verification doesn't take place.